Escherbach/Seq-Roadmap/app/Cost-optimized nanopores.md

 To our knowledge, there is no publicly available information on the manufacturing process that would aid a more grounded estimate of the cost of nanopre fabrication.
 In an appendix, we review a [patent from Oxford Nanopore](https://patents.google.com/patent/US20220023819A1) covering array fabrication approaches and use it to estimate how cheap a Flongle-type device could be if manufactured at scale.

+Based on our analysis, it appears that nanopore fabrication could be made substantially cheaper by (a) optimizing the density of wells per device and (b)

+The [Flongle array appears](https://www.flickr.com/photos/theworldfishcenter/49714974428/in/photostream/) to be somewhere in the region of 10mm square.
+This may be somewhat limited by mechanical constraints, as it seems like 126 wells should fit on a substrate less than a quarter of this size easily.

+Existing MEMS fabrication capacity for the processes used (from [pureplay MEMS fab](https://silexmicrosystems.com)s) is probably somewhat limited.
+This limited supply likely contributes significantly to this $20 cost per device.

+One route to a low cost per device could therefore be to build out specialized fab capacity.
+For the kinds of point-of-care devices we have analyzed in the report we would be looking at >1M units a month.
+Building out such a fab would likely be very expensive: at least $200M, likely closer to $1B But with such a facility, it seems at least plausible that you one could reach a single digit dollar COGS, possibly as low as $1-2.

 ### Electrodes